-Action and Action Type Tasks Tracking Measure Action Owner 32 (Note 17) (Note 18) Longford County Council will continue planned river channel maintenance and flood alleviation measures.
+Action Action Tasks Tracking Measure Action Owner 32 Longford County Council will continue planned river channel maintenance and flood alleviation measures.
 32.1 Continue with climate adaptation drainage measures.
 Implement sustainable drainage channel maintenance programmes in accordance with the Drainage District Acts.
-Km of drainage channel maintained.
-No. of OPW small drainage schemes.
-Environment Adaptation 32.3 32.4 Implement CFRAMS recommendations.
+Km of drainage channel maintained No of OPW small drainage schemes Environment Adaptation 32.3 Implement CFRAMS recommendations.
 Implement local flood protection projects.
-CCFRAMs project.
+CCFRAMs project

-5.2.4 Communities, Resilience and Transition
+5.2.4 Communities, Resilience & Transition

-Strategic Goal: Longford County Council will empower communities to become sustainable and resilient through a Just Transition.
+Strategic Goal: Longford County Council will empower communities to become sustainable and resilient through a Just Transition

-- Objective 1: Build capacity and readiness in communities to effect transformative climate action. - Objective 2: Ensure that the Emergency Services are equipped to protect communities vulnerable to the effects of climate change. - Objective 3: Implement and support Just Transition actions in County Longford.
+Objective 1: Build capacity and readiness in communities to effect transformative climate action.

+Objective 2: Ensure that the Emergency Services are equipped to protect communities vulnerable to the effects of climate change.

+Objective 3: Implement and support Just Transition actions In County Longford.

-Action Action Tasks Tracking Measure Action Owner 33 Longford County Council will continue to actively engage, listen to, and collaborate with citizens and key stakeholders on climate actions.
-33.1 33.2 33.3 Continue to use the libraries for climate action and biodiversity outreach programmes (for example, home energy kits).
+Action and Tasks Tracking Action Owner Action Action Type Measure 33 Longford County Council will continue to actively engage, listen to, and collaborate with citizens and key stakeholders on climate actions.
+Adaptation and Mitigation 33.1 33.2 33.3 Continue to use the libraries for climate action and biodiversity outreach programmes (e.g., home energy kits).
 Strengthen the Environmental Pillar of the PPN.
 Raise climate awareness through Longford Town First Team and other forums.
-No. of engagements.
-No. of members of the Env Pillar of the PPN.
-Libraries Climate Action PPN 34 Longford County Council will strongly engage and support community climate action initiatives.
+No. of engagements No. of members of the Env Pillar of the PPN Libraries Climate Action PPN 34 Longford County Council will strongly engage and support community climate action initiatives.
 Adaption and Mitigation 34.1 Administer the Community Climate Action Fund and other funding streams to facilitate climate action initiatives by communities.
-No. of Community initiatives supported.
-Climate Action
+No of Community initiatives supported Climate Action